adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "You don’t know what you’re talking about," continued the General.
 "I advise you to stand in a corner and count sixty before you speak again.
 By that time you may be more sensible.
 We cannot march across the deadly desert to the Land of Oz.

 The Ruler of that country, Princess Ozma, has certain fairy powers.
 And you lost your Magic Belt, so we have no chance of defeating Ozma."

 "I want it!" screamed the King.
 "I must have it."

 "Well, then, let us try in a sensible way to get it," replied the General.
 "The Belt was captured by a little girl named Dorothy, who lives in Kansas, in the United States of America."
-"But she left it in the Emerald City, with Ozma," declared
+"But she left it in the Emerald City, with Ozma," declared the King.

-the King.

 "How do you know that?" asked the General.

 "One of my spies, who is a Blackbird, flew over the desert to the Land of Oz, and saw the Magic Belt in Ozma’s palace," replied the King with a groan.

-"Now that gives me an idea," said General Blug, thought- fully.
+"Now that gives me an idea," said General Blug, thoughtfully.
 "There are two ways to get to the Land of Oz.
 One way is over the desert, through the air; and the other way is under the desert, through the earth."

 The Nome King uttered a yell of joy and leaped from his throne.